panlanfeng/panlanfeng.github.io/blog/_posts/2015-11-16-comparingestimator.md

-The relative biase of the first estimator is nonnegligeble.
+The relative biases of the first estimator is non negligible.